Ericsson/dataplanebook/src/threading/threading.rst

   of the application's problem (e.g., TCP/IP).

-A major benefit of the standard model is that few or even none of the mandantory steps of the data plane threading model are required.
+A major benefit of the standard model is that few or even none of the mandatory steps of the data plane threading model are required.
 Such benefits are:

-* The application process need not run as the superuser (root), or be equipped with any special priviligies.
+* The application process need not run as the superuser (root), or be equipped with any special privileges.
 * The kernel provides a stable, secure, hardware abstraction layer, in particular for networking hardware.
 * :term:`NICs <NIC>` or other hardware devices need not be mapped